EliaTogni/Univault/Classes/Simulation.md

 ==immagine lez 22 51 min

+### Interval Estimates
 Let's extend the previous reasoning.
-Indeed, we understood that returning a specific value is not so meaningful
+Indeed, we understood that returning a specific value, a single real number is not so meaningful.
+That is why we are more likely to give **interval estimates**.

+immagine 1h13 lez 22

 -----